 A musical example: Elio e le Storie Tese's song "Supermassiccio" is actually about Giant Space Fleas from The Future that came out of a black hole.
 No, it's not supposed to make any sense.

-In Naruto, after 200 chapters of war against Madara ( both the real and fake one), Kaguya Otsutsuki, an in-universe "mythological" character who was first mentioned and not even hinted at until about 650 chapters into the story and is supposed to be dead reveals, herself as the true villain behind everything, less than 20 chapters after her first mention.
+In Naruto, after 200 chapters of war against Madara (both the real and fake one), Kaguya Otsutsuki, an in-universe mythological character who was first mentioned and not even hinted at until about 650 chapters into the story and is supposed to be dead, reveals herself as the true villain behind everything, less than 20 chapters after her first mention.
+Kishimoto tried to justify it by revealing that Black Zetsu was manipulating the entire world in order to revive her, with many of his actions causing the most pivotal events in ninja history, but it didn't make it feel any less of a copout.